Why did a school handcuff an 8-year-old student?

 Several large urban districts, like Chicago Public Schools, have launched efforts to reform the way they discipline students, with an eye toward reducing racial disparities.
 Of the 380,000-plus students enrolled, nearly 40 percent are black, while under 10 percent are white.

-About four years ago, district officials began implementing "restorative justice" strategies that sought to address the underlying cause of misbehavior.
+About four years ago, district officials began implementing "restorative justice" strategies that sought to address the underlying causes of misbehavior.
 An alternative to punitive discipline methods, restorative justice strategies include "peace circles" that bring together students involved in disagreements.
 The district also retrained police officers.
-Since then, it has reduced its suspensions and expulsion rates, as well as referrals to police in all racial groups—and has been slowly removing full-time police officers from schools.
+Since then, it has reduced its suspensions and expulsion rates, as well as referrals to police in all racial groups — and has been slowly removing full-time police officers from schools.

 "We're very, very specific that we don't ask the police officers to intervene when there's merely a disciplinary issue that can be handled by the school administration," said Jadine Chou, head of security for Chicago Public Schools.